Elizabeth Martínez: Activism

 Martínez began her political work in the early 1950s.
 She worked in New York for the United Nations Secretariat as a researcher on colonialism and decolonization in Africa.

 Martinez was an activist who advocated for all different areas of life whether it be racism, poverty, or issues in military.

 During the 1960s, Martínez served full-time in the Civil Rights Movement with the Student Nonviolent Coordinating Committee (SNCC) in the South and as a coordinator of its New York office.
 Martínez edited the photo history book, The Movement, that raised funds for the SNCC.
 She was one of only two Latina women who worked for the SNCC.
 In 1968, she moved to New Mexico to start a newspaper to support the Alianza Federal de Mercedes.
 Along with lawyer Beverly Axelrod, Martínez thus founded the bilingual movement newspaper El Grito del Norte, which she worked on for five years.
 In 1973, she co-founded and directed the Chicano Communications Center, a barrio-based organizing and education project.
 Martínez edited the bilingual pictorial volume 500 Years of Chicano History that influenced her video Viva La Causa! that has been shown at film festivals and in classrooms across the country.

 After moving to the Bay Area in 1976, Martínez organized around Latino community issues, taught Women's studies part-time, conducted anti-racist training workshops, and worked with youth groups.
 Martínez taught Ethnic Studies and Women's Studies at Hayward State University.
 Throughout her career Martínez wrote many articles.
 She wrote pieces for Z Magazine, Ms.Magazine, and many other publications.
 Martinez is credited for the creation of the term Oppression Olympics.
 Martínez ran for Governor of California on the Peace & Freedom Party ticket in 1982 and received many awards from student, community, and academic organizations, including Scholar of the Year 2000 by the National Association for Chicana and Chicano Studies.
 In 1997, she and Phil Hutchings co-founded the Institute for MultiRacial Justice, which "aims to strengthen the struggle against white supremacy by serving as a resource center to help build alliances among peoples of color and combat divisions."
 In 2004, she served on the advisory board for the group 2004 Racism Watch.
 She was also an adviser to the Catalyst Project, an anti-racist political education organization that focuses on white communities.
+She was also at one point affiliated with the Committees of Correspondence for Democracy and Socialism.
 Martínez died on June 29, 2021, at the age of 95.